davesag/goaskabbott/README.md

 goaskabbott
 ===========

-A simple website that provides an easy way for members of the public to pose a set of questions to the federal Opposition.
+A simple website that provides an easy way for members of the public to pose a set of questions to the Australian Federal Government.

 To contribute, either fork as per usual and post pull requests, or open a new issue with your suggestions and I'll add 'em.